mtngrown/mtngrown.github.io/source/2014/09/27/human-league-rising.html.markdown

 forces was in breakoff mode, but still was lost.
 It was just a bad day for the Pan-Human Hegemony.
 Murphy must have brought his whole family.

+The next time I play this either solo or as the PHH, I'm not going for Epsilon Indi right away.
+I'll deal with that later, after reducing some HL starforces and neutralizing an HL gate.

 I really like this game.
 The mechanics are simple, but the decisions are truly agonizing.